 16 Apr 50th Anniversary of the Recognition of Normal Pressure Hydrocephalus

-Important Information for the Baby Boomer Generation Facing the Risk of Dementia from Alzheimer’s or Parkinson’s Disease
+Being aware of hydrocephalus is important for the Baby Boomer Generation facing the risk of dementia from Alzheimer’s or Parkinson’s Disease.

 Normal Pressure Hydrocephalus (NPH) is a chronic neurological disorder characterized by an accumulation of cerebrospinal fluid (CSF) that causes the ventricles in the brain to gradually enlarge, sometimes with little or no increase in intracranial pressure.
 This condition, which is commonly seen in older adults, is treated by inserting a shunt into the brain in order to divert cerebrospinal fluid.